 Intravenous sedation is when medications are administered directly into the bloodstream to produce a feeling of euphoria, relaxation, amnesia, and blockade of pain receptors.
 We utilize multiple medications to achieve this and each sedation is tailored to the patient.
 Called many things - twilight sedation, moderate sedation, conscious sedation.
 All of these are descriptors for how patients "sleep" through dental treatment.

-Why Do we chose to provide IV Sedation over Oral or Nitrous Oxide?
+Why do we chose to provide IV Sedation over other alternative methods?

-With Nitrous Oxide alone, you are completely awake, but a slight edge is taken off.
+With 'Laughing Gas' alone, you are completely awake, but a slight edge is taken off.
 You will feel things and remember things.

 With oral sedation, you can not give multiple doses - many patients have reported to our staff that oral sedation did NOTHING.
 Also, it must be absorbed in the stomach or small intestine needing hours to work.